thunlp/LegalPLMs/ReadMe.md

 ## Lawformer

 ### Introduction
 This repository provides the source code and checkpoints of the paper "Lawformer: A Pre-trained Language Model forChinese Legal Long Documents".
-You can download the checkpoint from the [huggingface model hub](https://huggingface.co/xcjthu/Lawformer) or from [here](https://data.thunlp.org/legal/Lawformer.zip).
+You can download the checkpoint of Lawformer from the [huggingface model hub](https://huggingface.co/xcjthu/Lawformer) or from [here](https://data.thunlp.org/legal/Lawformer.zip).
+Besides, the checkpoint of our baseline model, Legal RoBERTa, can be downloaded from [here](https://data.thunlp.org/legal/LegalRoBERTa.zip).

 ### Installation
 ```